Santa Clarita Truck Accident Lawyers

 Why Are Big Trucks So Dangerous?

-Because of their immense weight, trucks require greater stopping distances than cars.
+Because of their immense weight, trucks require longer stopping distances than cars.
 A truck driver may not be able to avoid an unexpected hazard in time, even if they’re following the speed limit.

 Blind Spots